farooqhussain93/NovaBill-Laundry-Billing-System/README.md

 ## Final Status

-This is the finalized portfolio version of the project.
+This is the finalized version of the project.
 No further feature changes are planned for v1.0.0.

 ---

 ## License

-This project is provided for portfolio and educational purposes.
+This project is provided for educational purposes.
 See the `LICENSE` file for details.